Containers in development

 Select some of your own development projects and start utilizing containers in the development environment.

 Explain what you have done.
-It can be anything, e.g., a support for docker-compose.yml to have services (such as databases) containerized or even a fully blown containerized development environment.
+It can be anything, e.g., support for docker-compose.yml to have services (such as databases) containerized or even a fully blown containerized development environment.